The Cullinan Diamond

 Only the two largest pieces of the diamond were originally commissioned for cutting and polishing by King Edward.
 However, through subsequent purchases and gifts to the Crown by the government of South Africa and others, all 105 stones, are now in the possession of Her Royal Majesty, The Queen of England and form part of the British Crown Jewels.

-Click here to read about diamond wedding rings.
+Click here to read about diamond engagement rings.
 Larsen Jewellery is located in Melbourne and Sydney and specialises in custom made wedding rings.